web-platform-tests/wpt/docs/test-format-guidelines.md

 ### Minimal

 Tests should generally avoid depending on edge case behaviour of features that they don't explicitly intend to test.
-For example, except where testing parsing, tests should be [valid] HTML.
+For example, except where testing parsing, tests should contain no [parse errors][validator].
 Of course tests which intentionally address the interactions between multiple platform features are not only acceptable but encouraged.

 ### Cross-platform